bl1231/bilbomd/README.md

 ### Apache VirtualHost configuration

-I'm not going to go into extensive description of the Apaceh setup at 12.3.1, but here is a snippet from teh config files that pertains to **BilboMD**.
+I'm not going to go into extensive description of the Apache setup at 12.3.1, but here is a snippet from the config files that pertains to **BilboMD**.

 ```
 <VirtualHost *:443>